 Note

-If the "Open safe files after downloading" has been disabled, you are using web browser other than Safari, or the download is not a .zip archive it will be downloaded to the browser's default download location.
-You then have to manually perform the installation.
+If the "Open safe files after downloading" preference has been disabled, in Safari or if you are using web browser other than Safari, or that the download is not a .zip archive it will have to be downloaded and subsequently installed manually.

 Created: 7:13 PM on Jan 3, 2007